vankampen92/PROJECT_AB-COVID19_MODEL/README.md

 This is a set of functions written in C relying on cpgplot primitives from pgplot, and plplot.
 As a consequence, the CPGPLOT Graphix library, in turns, depends on:
 ### [pgplot](/http://www.astro.caltech.edu/~tjp/pgplot/)
 ### [plplot](http://plplot.sourceforge.net/)
-You can git clone the CPGPLOT library from my repository upon request (dalonso@ceab.csic.es).
+You can git clone the CPGPLOT library from my repository.

 ### What is this repository for? ###

-* This repository sets up a number of Sexual-Transmitted Disease Models with application to the spread of HIV-AIDS in heterogeneous populations in endemic regions from Africa
+* This repository sets up a number of SIR-like models with application to the spread of COVI19 in heterogeneous populations (age classes) distributed across a network metatapopulation structure

 * Version: 0.0.0.999
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)